nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > ⚠️The `<day>` must be a valid **day spelled fully**.
 For example, `monday` is a valid day but `mon` is not.

+> 💡The accepted input for the `<day>` argument includes "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", and "Sunday".

 > ⚠️The `<start_time>` must be in a **HH:mm** format which follows the **24-hour notation**.
 For example, `14:20` is valid which represents `2:20 pm`.

 > ⚠️The `<duration>` must be a **positive** integer.
 For example, `2` is a valid duration but `-1.5` is not.